Spanish train crash driver leaves hospital, remains in custody

 "After something so huge you want to know why, what happened, so that it doesn't happen again.
 They need to get to the bottom of it and find out who was responsible."

-The government has said a clearer picture would emerge from two official investigations, one judicial and one governmental, but there was growing pressure for assurances that Spain's rail network was safe.
+The government has said a clearer picture would emerge from two official investigations, one judicial and one governmental.

-"It is essential that we get guarantees about what the public believed was a model railway system but which suddenly turns out to have worrying security flaws," left-leaning newspaper El Pais said in an editorial.

 CITY OF PILGRIMS